In the guide

 - approval number(s) of the cutting plant(s)*

-[*Not required at retail sale to public of loose (non-prepacked) beef or veal products.]
+Those points marked with * above are not required for retail sale to the public of loose (non-prepacked) beef or veal products.

 Prepacked cut beef and veal can be sold with meat from a maximum of three slaughterhouses or cutting plants in the same package.
 The labelling on these packages must show:

-- slaughterhouse approval number and country of slaughter for each of the relevant member states or non-EU countries of origin.
-Shown as: 'Animals in the group slaughtered in [name of member state or non-EU country of slaughter]'
+- slaughterhouse approval number and country of slaughter for each of the relevant countries origin.
+Shown as: 'Animals in the group slaughtered in [name of country]'

-- country of cutting and cutting plant approval number for each appropriate member state or non-EU country of cutting.
-Shown as: 'Cutting of meat in batch in [name of member state or non-EU country of cutting]'
+- country of cutting and cutting plant approval number for each appropriate country of cutting.
+Shown as: 'Cutting of meat in batch in [country of cutting]'

 For non-prepacked beef and veal, the requirements are the same regarding mixing batches from a maximum of three slaughterhouses or cutting plants.
 The information that must be provided to the final consumer is country of birth, rearing, slaughter and cutting.
 This information should be provided in such a way that consumers can clearly see what information relates to what meat without confusion.
 Meat from different countries must be clearly separated in the display.